7 Best Muscle Building Foods

 • High in calcium

-• Low-fat options available
+• Low-fat options for controlled calorie intake

 5. Raw Nuts